Pilot (Homeland)

-"Pilot" is the first episode of the psychological thriller TV series Homeland.
+"Pilot" is the first episode of the psychological thriller television series Homeland, launching the beginning of its first season.
 It originally aired on Showtime on October 2, 2011.

 The episode focuses on the return home of Marine Sergeant Nicholas Brody (Damian Lewis), rescued after eight years as a prisoner-of-war in Afghanistan.
 While Brody is celebrated as a hero, CIA officer Carrie Mathison (Claire Danes) believes Brody to actually be acting as a sleeper agent for al-Qaeda.

 The pilot was universally acclaimed by critics and was the highest-rated drama premiere on Showtime since 2003.

 Plot

 In flashback, Carrie Mathison (Claire Danes) is shown in Iraq, where she is working as a CIA case officer.
 She bribes her way into a prison, where one of her informants is being held - a bomb maker who is soon to be executed.
 As Carrie is spotted and dragged away by guards, the informant whispers something into her ear.

 Back in present day, Carrie arrives late to a meeting at the CIA Counterterrorism Center, where she was reassigned following the Iraqi prison incident.
 Director of Counterterrorism David Estes (David Harewood) announces that Marine Sergeant Nicholas Brody (Damian Lewis), missing and presumed dead for eight years, has been rescued during a raid on an al-Qaeda compound.
 Carrie later confides in her co-worker and mentor, Saul Berenson (Mandy Patinkin), that what she was told by her informant in Iraq was that "An American prisoner of war has been turned."
 She concludes that the POW in question must be Brody.
 Saul flatly rejects the possibility of the CIA conducting any investigation into Brody, who is now a beloved war hero.

 Jessica Brody (Morena Baccarin), Nicholas' wife, is shown having sex with Mike Faber (Diego Klattenhoff).
 Mike is later revealed to be Nick's best friend when he was captured, and a fellow Marine.
 Jessica is shocked to receive a phone call from Brody himself announcing his return, and she heads to the airport with their children, 16-year-old Dana (Morgan Saylor) and 12-year-old Chris (Jackson Pace), to greet him.
 While Brody is on his way home, Carrie is preparing to conduct her own unauthorized (and illegal) surveillance operation.
 She enlists her friend Virgil, an independent contractor, to install hidden cameras and microphones throughout Brody's house, which Carrie can monitor from home.
 They successfully complete the installation before Brody gets home.
 Carrie begins watching Brody's every move.

 The next day, Brody is the subject of a CIA debriefing, where Carrie, David, and various other CIA personnel are present.
 Brody is questioned by everyone regarding his experiences as an al-Qaeda prisoner.
 Carrie asks Brody if he ever had any contact with Abu Nazir, the leader of al-Qaeda.
 He says no, but he is lying, as a memory of Brody's is shown of himself with Abu Nazir.
 Carrie is skeptical and asks again repeatedly before David puts a stop to it.